Exotic and unusual fruits of the World (odd, tasty, beautiful and some ugly fruit to eat)

 Here are some of the most popular and unusual fruits to look out for in the local markets, fruit stands, grocery stores and other venues selling these delicious and rare fruits to try.
 Whenever you visit a new places check for these fruits around the world and what they look an taste like from the descriptions below.

-The tropical fruit list below references the particular country or region where you will find the fruit available, when it is in season and taste and characteristics of that particular tropical fruit.
+The tropical fruit listed below references the particular country or region where you will find the fruit available, when it is in season and taste and characteristics of that particular tropical fruit.
 I have the fruits broken down into the regions/country where they originate from and some of the delicious and exotic fruits you will find available in the markets, street food and grocery venues around those areas.

 Exotic and unusual fruit from South East AsiaĀ